Nitrogen Deficiency In Crops: How To Detect & Fix It

 A bubble GIS map is an example of using shapes and the difference in their size to simplify the layout of complex numerical data.
 For example, imagine you need to compare the amount of people using certain slang words for different locations.
 Bigger and smaller bubbles on the GIS map will represent more and less people, respectively.
 Instead of boring rows and columns of numbers, you get bubbles.
 This provides a quick general understanding of the relationship between quantities and locations at a glance, saving time and effort.

-A GIS heat map is color-coded, but uses different shades of the same color to show the variety in quantities of something depicted on the map.
+A GIS quantity map is color-coded, but uses different shades of the same color to show the variety in quantities of something depicted on the map.
 It is a perfect GIS mapping solution to the problem of visualizing a lot of detailed data spread over a large area.

 The magic of GIS map layers is that they allow for stacking different types of maps on top of each other on the same screen.
 This way different layers can intersect and synergize, providing much more information.
 The user can easily toggle between different layers, without confusing them.